AMINDRH91/ReactTest/README.md

 In the project directory, you can run:

+(First)
+For install dependecies of the project
 ### `npm install`

-For install dependecies of the project
+(Second )
+Runs backend: open terminal  directory project and run Bottom code
 ### `npm start`

-Runs backend in the development mode
+(Third)
+Runs Front : open new  terminal  directory project and run Bottom code
 ### `npm run start-front`

-Runs the app in the development mode.<br />
+.<br />